wrr/rack-wwwhisper/heroku-doc.md

     $ git commit -m "Enable wwwhisper authorization" -a
     $ git push heroku master

-Visit `https://yourapp-name.herokuapp.com/` you should see a login page. sign-in with an email that you have passed to `heroku addons:add wwwhisper --admin=` command.
+Visit `https://yourapp-name.herokuapp.com/` you should be presented with a login page.
+Sign-in with an email that you have passed to `heroku addons:add wwwhisper --admin=` command.
 Visit `https://yourapp-name.herokuapp.com/wwwhisper/admin/` to specify which locations can be accessed by which visitors and which should be open to everyone.